bolaft/diannotator/README.md

 DiAnnotator is a dialogue annotation tool.
 It is meant to reduce the need to use the mouse to annotate dialogues and to improve keyboard-only annotation speed and reliability.
 DiAnnotator can be used to segment utterances, to apply dialogue act or sentiment-analysis labels, to link dialogue segments and to modify taxonomies.
 DiAnnotator is fully multi-dimensional, and therefore supports annotation schemes such as DAMSL and ISO 24617-2.

+# Run From Source

+Simply run the Python script `launcher.py` in the `src` folder.

+# Build Executable (optional)

+Run the build.sh script at the root of the directory.
+A bin folder containing an executable will be `created` at the root of the project directory.

 # Input Data Format

 ### Location: